alphaeron/congen/README.md

 # Conjugate Workout Generator (Congen)

-A Kotlin-based Spring Boot application that generates personalized workout programs using the conjugate method.
-This application provides a RESTful API for managing exercises, programs, users, and their preferences.
+A Kotlin-based Spring Boot application that generates personalized workout programs using the conjugate method with advanced movement balance constraints.
+This application provides a RESTful API for managing exercises, programs, users, and their preferences, featuring intelligent exercise selection and balanced movement patterns.

 ## 🏗️ Architecture